udelcodes/udelcodes.github.io/cyber2.md

 Alice and Bob have collected the photographic evidence [here](https://udel.codes/cyber2/web-evidence.html).

 The **Global Desert Vault** developers have provided us with a sample copy of their website.
-They suspect that an old, unprotected file upload page is the culprit, but they can't figure out the l33k3rs managed to use the page to deface the main website.
+They suspect that an old, unprotected file upload page is the culprit, but they can't figure out how the l33k3rs managed to use the page to deface the main website.

-Take a look and see what you and the rest of the team can learn from the file upload page here (link to page).
+Take a look and see what you and the rest of the team can learn from the file upload page [here](http://desserts.gel.webfactional.com/).